Every sales person hits a point in time when "something changes" to adversely affect their results.

-Here are seven ideas that can help you to change what you are doing ... and just might help you get back on track!
+Here are some ideas that can help you to change what you are doing ... and just might help you get back on track!

 1. Set aside parts of your day (or week) for calling clients.
 It sounds simple but so many people don't do it ... they let their calendar run them instead of driving their calendar.